How to Visit Romanian Villages and more Great Travel Photos

 We drove on, through the mountains, and Nicolae spotted the Metal Cross on the hill (in the picture below).

-Here are some more stories and information about my travel in Romania!
+Here are some more stories and information about my travels in Romania!

-You might want to see some other places along once you learn How to Visit Romanian Gypsy Villages
+You might want to see some other places along once you learn how to visit Romanian Villages

 Kate started traveling for work.
 Now with grown children, who are travelers, she travels for pleasure looking for great travel experiences.
 Currently, her home is in Bellevue, WA, and lives with her cat Angelina Jolie.
 She has a Bachelor's of Fine Arts, Studio Arts and Art History from the University of Colorado, and from City University, Seattle, an MBA and Master of Arts, Management.
 Her favorite things are exploring cultures, traveling the world, creating a painting and sour foods.